Rudd-O/copperheados-build/README.md

 3. Tune the rest of the parameters to your own liking, in particular the parameter for `NUM_CORES` to speed up the build if your build node has a lot of RAM and many cores.
+3. In the `<triggers>` section, adjust the trigger times you'd like the build to run on.

 Now note the product name stored in the `PRODUCT_NAME` variable of the `config.xml` file.
 We'll use this shortly.